COVID-19 Detection in Chest X-ray Images Using Swin-Transformer and Transformer in Transformer: Methods

 \subsubsection{Swin Transformer}

 Swin Transformer\cite{b13} constructs hierarchical feature maps to better model objects of different sizes and has linear computational complexity to image size.
-Swin Transformer has different types according to the size of the models and we selected Swin-B(ase) for the task.
+Swin Transformer has different types according to the models' size and we selected Swin-B for the task.
+The architecture of Swin-B is shown in Figure 3.

+As shown in Figure 4, a Swin Transformer block utilizes a shifted window-based Multi-head Self-Attention (SW-MSA) module, followed by a 2-layer MLP with GELU nonlinearity in between.
+A LayerNorm layer is applied before each MSA module and MLP, and a residual connection is applied.